Poor Party Planning Could Ruin Everyone’s Day

 Ms. Tickle’s special request

 Please take note that I prefer that children older than 6 sit separately from the little ones during the kids magic show.
 Although always welcomed as spectators, they will not be asked to participate.
 My show is geared for the little ones and older children tend to spoil the “magic”.
-For instance, I may bring out Daisy the dog and while the little ones are totally mesmerized, the older children will take great pleasure in letting everyone know that, “It’s only a puppet – it’s not a real dog!”, thus ruining the effect for the younger children.
+For instance, I may bring out Rosie the Bunny and while the little ones are totally mesmerized, the older children will take great pleasure in letting everyone know that, “It’s only a puppet – it’s not a real rabbit!”, thus ruining the effect for the younger children.

 Tips for planning a successful party and kids magic show